ChrisJohnsonJ/css-exercises-Chris/foundations/05-descendant-combinator/README.md

 ### Self Check
 - Do the elements that contain the text "This should be styled" have the correct styles applied?
+Yes, they have the correct styles applied which was set through the descendant combinator
 - Do the elements that contain the text "This should be unstyled" have no styles applied?
+Yes, since they were not part of the ".container .text" class, the rule wasn't applied. (since the combinator checks for .text within the .container class)